 This level applies to those children identified as requiring targeted support and who meet at least 2 of the 6 Strengthening Families criteria in the Whole Family Assessment.
-It is likely that for these children their needs and care are compromised.
+It is likely that for those children their needs and are care compromised.